NewFronTierWorks/CDWA-NFTW/README.md

 Visit Getty to reference the original standard. https://www.getty.edu/research/publications/electronic_publications/cdwa/

-Visit https://NFTW-art.World for a real world implementation.
+Visit https://NFTW-art.World or https://nftw-art-world.web.app/ to experience a real world implementation.

 Visit https://NewFronTierWorks.com to learn more and get help building your own project.